arunim1/sigtest/outline.md

 # Comprehensive Explanation of the Codebase

-This codebase sets up a Docker-based environment that includes a computer-use demo application, a logging server, a reverse proxy using Nginx, and signature support via a signer service.
+This codebase sets up a Docker-based environment that includes a computer-use demo application and a mitmproxy service for intercepting and modifying HTTP/HTTPS traffic.
 Below is a detailed walkthrough of each component and its respective code.

 ## Table of Contents